cavaunpeu/solsim/README.md

 ## Usage

-1. Implement `initialStep` and `step` methods how you see fit.
+1. Implement `initialStep` and `step` methods.
-2. From each, return a dictionary mapping variables to current values.
+2. From each, return the current state, i.e. a dictionary mapping variables to current values.
 3. Specify the variables you'd like to "watch."
-4. Instantiate a `Simulation`, call `.run()`.
+4. Instantiate a Simulation, call .run().
-5. Receive a [pandas](https://pandas.pydata.org/) DataFrame of results.
+5. Receive a [pandas](https://pandas.pydata.org/) DataFrame containing values of "watched" variables at each step in time.

 ## Installation